cj-mills/christianjmills/_posts/2021-7-20-Barracuda-PoseNet-Tutorial-V2-1.md

 ![package-manager-add-git-package](..\images\barracuda-posenet-tutorial-v2\part-1\package-manager-add-git-package.png)

-Enter `com.unity.barracuda` into the text box and click `Add`.
+Enter `com.unity.barracuda` into the search box and click `Add`.
 This will install the latest `Verified` version of the package.
 Unfortunately, there is a bug with this version that causes an error when performing inference on the CPU.
 This is resolved in later versions.

 ![package-manager-add-barracuda-git-package](..\images\barracuda-posenet-tutorial-v2\part-1\package-manager-add-barracuda-git-package.png)